-3.1 Basic Requirements
+3.1 Basic Requirements (1 March 2021)

-A DP system is to be designed to have a certain level of station keeping capability, reliability and redundancy.
+A DP system is to be designed to possess a certain level of station keeping capability, reliability and redundancy.
 The class notation of DP System addresses the reliability based on the redundancy and fault tolerance of the DP system.

-- i) For a vessel with the notation DPS-0, or DPS-1, a loss of position may occur in the event of a single fault. - ii) For a vessel with the notation DPS-2, a loss of position may not occur in the event of a single fault in any active component or system, excluding a loss of compartment or compartments. - iii) For a vessel with the notation DPS-3, a loss of position may not occur in the event of a single fault in any active or static component or system, including complete loss of a compartment due to fire or flood. - iv) The redundant components and systems are to be immediately available and with such capacity that the DP operation can continue for such a period that the work in progress can be terminated safely. - v) The period for safely terminating a work in progress is to be specified by the Owner.
+- i) For a vessel with the notation DPS-0, or DPS-1, a loss of position and/or heading (station keeping) may occur in the event of a single fault. - ii) For a vessel with the notation DPS-2, a loss of position and/or heading (station keeping) will not occur in the event of a single fault in any active component or system, excluding a loss of compartment or compartments. - iii) For a vessel with the notation DPS-3, a loss of position and/or heading (station keeping) will not occur in the event of a single fault in any active or static component or system, including complete loss of a compartment due to fire or flood. - iv) The redundant components and systems are to be immediately available and with such capacity that the DP operation can continue for such a period that the work in progress can be terminated safely. - v) The period for safely terminating a work in progress is to be specified by the Owner.